arm61/pylj/docs/source/molecular-dynamics.md

 ## The thermostat

-The run above conserves energy, so its temperature drifts from 300 K as the particles leave the lattice and fall into each other's attractive wells, turning potential energy into kinetic.
+The run above conserves energy, so its temperature drifts from 300 K as the atoms leave the lattice and fall into each other's attractive wells, turning potential energy into kinetic.
 To hold a temperature, pylj rescales the velocities. `heat_bath(T)` multiplies every velocity by $\sqrt{T / T_{\text{now}}}$, which sets the instantaneous temperature to $T$ exactly:

 ```{literalinclude} ../../pylj/md.py
 :pyobject: heat_bath